syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/filtering.md

 # Filtering

-The ComboBox has built-in support to filter data items when `allowFiltering` is enabled.
+The ComboBox has built-in support to filter data items when the `allowFiltering` is enabled.
 The filter operation starts as soon as you start typing characters in the component.

-To display filtered items in the popup, filter the required data and return it to the ComboBox via **updateData** method by using the **filtering** event.
+To display the filtered items in the popup, filter the required data and return it to the ComboBox via **updateData** method by using the **filtering** event.

-The following sample illustrates how to query the data source and pass the data to the ComboBox through the `updateData` method in `filtering` event.
+The following sample illustrates how to query the data source and pass the data to the ComboBox through the `updateData` method in the `filtering` event.

-{% tabs %}

 {% highlight html %}